- American Physical Society Sites

 Work to improve your comfort level using business jargon and improve your general business acumen.
 You can do so by, for example, listening to Podcasts such as “How I Built This,” or reading Harvard Business Review case studies to learn about the problems businesses face, or reading “Case-In-Point” to develop consulting skills.

 Practice and improve the skills that companies value in people with a physics background, such as being a quick learner, the ability to logically break down thought processes, research skills, and working with and processing data.

 Have an open mind and be prepared to learn new concepts, such as accounting, business strategy, and using business frameworks.

-There are two broad options for the career path of a consultant in a company.
-After working for a few years, one can choose to focus on the management path.
-A manager spends most of their time on project, resource and personnel management.
+There are several broad options for the career path of a consultant.
+If working as a consultant within a particular company, one can choose to focus on the management path.
+A manager spends most of their time on project, resource, and personnel management.
 High level management positions in companies carry among the highest salaries for physicists in the private sector.
 Some companies may require an MBA to progress to a manager level position.

 An alternative to working for an organization is to become an independent consultant, contracting work with various companies on your own.
 This is often easier once a person has an established network and gained relevant experience in the field.

 Those working as educational consultants may consult for a variety of clients, including nonprofits, academic institutions, or private companies.